-Agriculture, Food and Natural Resources Course #651 Lab Fee \$14.00 paid to office
+Agriculture, Food and Natural Resources Course #651 Credit 1.25

 This is the first course in the Agricultural and Environmental Systems career field.
 It introduces students to the pathways that are offered in the Agricultural and Environmental Systems career field.
 The following material will be covered: foundation principles of urban soil science (soil quality, soil types, qualities of a good building site, and soil characteristics), food science (quality assurance and product development), an introduction to the National FFA Organization and careers in agriculture-related fields, and an introduction to parliamentary procedure.
-The second part of this course will focus on application of principles of animal science (quality assurance, nutrition, body systems, care and management) and principles of plant science (nutrition, reproduction, pest management, and production).
+The second part of this course will focus on application of principles of plant science (nutrition, reproduction, pest management, and production).
 These topics will be covered and students will begin development of their leadership ability and be given the opportunity to apply skills learned in class in a variety of contests if the student elects to do so.
 The additional 0.25 credit awarded for this course is due to a required supervised agriculture experience project that students will conduct throughout the course.
 This course counts as a substitute course under the fine arts waiver for graduation.